There are places I remember

 God knew about every sin we’d commit before he created us.
 And he sent his Son to pay for every one of these offenses on the cross.
 Because God punished all our sins in Christ, no punishment remains for believers.
 So if you feel condemnation for sins in your past, you must regularly remind yourself that Jesus Christ took that condemnation and there’s none left for you.

 If God doesn’t condemn us, then we must not condemn ourselves.
 Maybe you say, “I know that God forgives me, but I can’t forgive myself.”
 This is an insult to God.
 Do you have a higher standard than God?
 Was the blood of Jesus not enough to take care of your sins?
 If God doesn’t condemn us, then who are we to condemn ourselves?
 Despite the way we feel, we must stand on God’s word not our feelings.
-If God says I’m not condemned, I’m not, no matter how I feel.
+If God says I’m not condemned, then I’m not, no matter how I feel.

 Secondly, God is sovereign over all our sins and mistakes